 Volunteer duties vary thoughout the year and are dictated by the team’s daily priorities, seasonal changes, and the time of year.
 You could be assisting with on-going projects that are conducted on a day to day basis as well as annual research projects that are conducted at specific times of the year.
 You will be assigned to research projects on a rotational basis to provide and ensure exposure to as many of the projects running during your stay.
 During this time, interns and staff will educate you in their area of study.
 You will assist them with data collection, data entry, research and reports.

-Being in a Big 5 area means you are very likely to encounter other African wildlife including giraffe, zebra, impala, buffalo, vervet monkeys, baboons, eagles, snakes, spiders, reptiles and much more.
+Being in a Big 5 area within the Greater Kruger National Park means you are very likely to encounter African wildlife including lion, elephant, rhino, giraffe, zebra, impala, buffalo, vervet monkeys, baboons, eagles, snakes, spiders, reptiles and much more.

-To join this project you will need to be in good physical condition and aged 18 years or older by the time you arrive.
+To join this project, you will need to be in good physical condition and aged 18 years or older by the time you arrive.
 Good social skills are an advantage and a willingness to help where needed is vital as you will be part of a small team of staff and volunteers.
-Personal characteristics like commitment, flexibility and the ability to use your initiative will also be key.
+Personal characteristics like commitment, flexibility and the ability to cope with very basic living conditions will also be key.
 To ensure effective communication between all team members, a good understanding of the English language is also required.

 |Arrival Airport||Johannesburg (JNB)|

 |Duration||You can volunteer with this project for 2 weeks or more|

 |Main Activities||Field work experience on various research projects, elephant & rhino identification, camera trap monitoring, clearing alien vegetation, assisting with reserve maintenance and assisting with the Bush Babies Environmental Education Project|

 |Minimum Age||You must be aged 18 years or older when you arrive|

 |Availability||Available dates for each duration are shown on the top-right of this page with the option to select from several currencies.|